 But we are now looking ahead to the future of the iPad Pro line.
 When will Apple launch the iPad Pro 2, and what new features and design changes will this product incorporate?
 Will there be separate 9.7-inch and 12.9-inch editions of the iPad Pro 2 - will there even be a 7.9-inch model, a sort of 'iPad Pro mini'?

 Our iPad Pro 2 release date & new features rumour roundup article weighs up all the clues and evidence about the new iPad Pro models, as well as our wishlist of new features that are missing from the current generation of iPad Pro hardware.
 Check back regularly for the latest iPad Pro 2 rumours.

-Updated on 25 August 2016 to discuss the rumour of a new iPad Pro mini coming in 2017; on 15 August to discuss the prediction that a new 10.5-inch iPad Pro will launch next year; on 28 July 2016 with new leaked photos of the iPad Pro 2 and new information; and on 20 July with processor rumours.
+Updated on 1 September with release date rumours; on 25 August 2016 to discuss the rumour of a new iPad Pro mini coming in 2017; on 15 August to discuss the prediction that a new 10.5-inch iPad Pro will launch next year; on 28 July 2016 with new leaked photos of the iPad Pro 2 and new information; and on 20 July with processor rumours.

 iPad Pro 2 rumours: iPad Pro 2 release date

 The iPad Pro 2 wasn't teased or even announced at WWDC 2016, which is what we expected given the previous announcements and release dates of the iPad Pro line.

 When will the next iPad Pro come out in the UK?